 Yesterday Google Authenticator released an update for their iPhone App that wiped users keys when installed.
 That prompted a lot of users to switch to Authy and use our key backup feature.
-Immediately some people started raising concerns about our backup feature – but unfortunately most of what their saying is false or incorrect.
-We want to make sure everyone knows the the real facts.
+Immediately some people started raising concerns about our backup feature – but unfortunately, most of what they’re saying is false or incorrect.
+We want to make sure everyone knows the real facts.

 First and most importantly: backups are optional and are off by default.

 If you do not enable them, your accounts will only be stored inside your phone (just like all other apps do).
 So saying that you have to send us your keys to use Authy is completely incorrect.
 You might not like backups, but there are thousands of users who do.
 If you don’t, simply keep them off.

 Second: backups are encrypted before uploading them to the server and we do not have the decryption key